bigxiang/chronic_tree/README.md

 ####Change parent

-You can change the parent node with another node existed in the tree.
+You can change the parent node with another node existing in the tree.
 ```ruby
 @org.as_tree.parent # => @parent
 @org.change_parent(@another_parent)